Content on this page was generated by AI and has not been manually reviewed.

 How do I know a VPN extension is actually protecting my data?

 Run independent tests for IP address, DNS, and WebRTC leaks.
 If your IP matches the VPN server and DNS isn’t leaking to your ISP, you’re in good shape.
 Regularly test after updates or server changes.
-Are vpns banned in the uk and what it means for privacy, legality, and usage in 2025

 Can I use a VPN extension on multiple browsers?